q0de/findalocalpro/docs/PRD-neighborhood-demand-engine.md

 **Examples:**

-- ‚ÄúNeed a plumber in Downers Grove.‚Äù
+- "Need a plumber in Downers Grove."
-- ‚ÄúAny recommendations for an electrician?‚Äù
+- "Any recommendations for an electrician?"
-- ‚ÄúLooking for someone to fix my AC.‚Äù
+- "Looking for someone to fix my AC."
-- ‚ÄúWho does appliance repair near Naperville?‚Äù
+- "Who does appliance repair near Naperville?"

 **Capabilities:**